thankjura/JiraRatingCF/README.md

 # JIRA Rating Custom Field Plugin

-Includes the [jQuery Star Rating Plugin](http://www.fyneworks.com/jquery/star-rating/) to show a star rating custom field in JIRA issues.
+Show a star rating custom field in JIRA issues.
 This can be used to let users vote on issues or ask them for their opinion on certain topics.